 While the law sets minimum timelines, in practice the process can take longer depending on the completeness of your application and administrative backlogs.

 To qualify, most applicants must show 7 years of lawful residence in Greece.
-This period is reduced to 3 years for certain categories, such as EEA/Ecitizens, spouses of Greek nationals with a minor child in common, and parents of a minor Greek child.
+This period is reduced to 3 years for certain categories, such as EU/EEA citizens and parents of a minor Greek child.
+Important: Marriage to a Greek citizen does not reduce the residence requirement—foreign spouses must still complete the standard 7 years of lawful residence.

 Applicants must also demonstrate sufficient income, pay taxes, maintain social security contributions, and have no serious criminal record.